 The Chemical Biology Program Retreat is a day of scientific talks by graduate students conducting research at the interface of chemistry and biology and features a student-invited keynote speaker from industry or academia.

-Visit https://chembio.ucdavis.edu/seminars-events/cbp-retreat for the tentative schedule and other important details.
+Visit https://chembio.ucdavis.edu/seminars-events/cbp-retreat for the tentative schedule and to register to attend.

 Natural Products as Inspirations for Chemistry, Enzymology, and Drug Discovery